openthread/openthread/README.md

 ## Features ##

- *  Highly portable: OS and platform agnostic, with a radio abstraction layer
+ *  Highly portable: OS and platform agnostic with a radio abstraction layer
- *  Implements the End Device, Router, Leader & Border Router roles
+ *  Implements the End Device, Router, Leader and Border Router roles
  *  Small memory footprint

-OpenThread implements all Thread networking layers, including IPv6, 6LoWPAN, IEEE 802.15.4 with MAC security, Mesh Link Establishment, and Mesh Routing.
+OpenThread implements all Thread networking layers including IPv6, 6LoWPAN, IEEE 802.15.4 with MAC security, Mesh Link Establishment, and Mesh Routing.

-# Who is behind OpenThread #
+# Who is supporting OpenThread #

 ![OpenThread Contributor Logos](doc/images/openthread_contrib.png)

-Nest, along with ARM, Atmel, a subsidiary of Microchip Technology, Dialog Semiconductor, Qualcomm Technologies, Inc., a subsidiary of Qualcomm Incorporated and Texas Instruments Incorporated are contributing to the ongoing development of OpenThread.
+Nest, along with ARM, Atmel, a subsidiary of Microchip Technology, Dialog Semiconductor, Qualcomm Technologies, Inc. (a subsidiary of Qualcomm Incorporated and Texas Instruments Incorporated) are contributing to the ongoing development of OpenThread.

-# Getting Started #
+# Getting started #

 The easiest way to get started is to run the CLI example in `/examples/posix/app/cli`.
 See the